Foam Roll Glutes: The Angle Most People Get Wrong

 ---

-Foam rolling glutes is one of the most effective ways to release deep-seated tension in the largest muscle group in your body, and most people are doing it wrong.
+Foam rolling glutes is one of the most effective ways to release deep-seated tension in the largest muscle group in your body, and a lot of people are doing it wrong.
 A 2024 study found that foam rolling immediately improves flexibility and range of motion without reducing muscle strength ([Kasahara K, *Biology of Sport*, 2024](https://pubmed.ncbi.nlm.nih.gov/38524819)), which makes it perfect for glute work before or after training.

 ## Why Your Glutes Get So Tight in the First Place